Please let us know if you have hot tips for other places to get instruments fixed!

 We discovered Flutatious!
 During an adventure to find a piccolo.
 They work exclusively on flutes and piccolos, and are an important resource to professional flute and piccolo players, providing expert repairs on high-end instruments as well as being a source to buy a new or pre-owned instrument.

 6. Callier-Scollard Violins This shop is not close to home, but they did a great and very reasonable job rehairing and repairing about a dozen very sad school bows.
+They do all manners of other repairs on violins, violas, and cellos.
 50 East Green Street #142 Pasadena, CA 91105 626-795-2870 Business hours: MTW 10-1, ThFSa 2-5, Su closed The entrance to the building is in the center of the block on Green Street, it's the door with the stairs in front.
 Press 142 and the call button on the intercom to be buzzed in.
 See photos on website: http://www.cs-violin-shop.com/repairs/bow-rehairs.html *Violin/viola Bow Rehairs *$22 if you leave them for one week. *Cello Bow Rehairs *$25 for one week service *Bass Bow Rehairs *$33 for black or white hair, one week service